Admissions » Summerspace Camps

 Summerspace Camps

 • Summerspace offers both morning and afternoon weeklong camps.
-Girls can pick a morning camp (9 a.m. - 12 noon), an afternoon camp (12:30 p.m. – 3:30 p.m.) or both.
-There are many campers who stay for a full day.
+Morning camps run from 9 a.m. - 12 noon and afternoon camps run from 12:30 p.m. – 3:30 p.m.There are many campers who stay for a full day.

 • Girls staying for both morning and afternoon camps should bring a lunch and drink.
 Snacks are included each day.